 (Updated September 2017)

 Alternatively, the key can use a device called a MOPSTICK to push a little hammer towards the string, as it does in a simple square piano.
-Once the hammer has struck the string, there is a very brief moment when they are still in contact, and the position and surface texture of the hammer influences tonal quality by muting some harmonics.
+Once the hammer has struck the string, there is a very brief moment when they are still in contact, and the position, shape and surface texture of the hammer influences tonal quality by muting some harmonics.
 Then, the hammer has to escape very quickly from that position, otherwise it will block the string’s vibration entirely, and the note will not sound properly.
 This BLOCKING is usually overcome by adding something called an ESCAPEMENT or SET-OFF which stops pushing the hammer before it reaches the string, and allows it to ESCAPE the control of the key.
 Then, the hammer will SET OFF on its own for the rest of its journey without being controlled by the key.
 Having struck the string for that moment that is so critical to tonal quality, the hammer immediately bounces off it.

 The next problem is that if left unchecked, the hammer may bounce back to strike the string several times, an effect known as BUBBLING.
 (It’s onomatopoeia, if you sing the word “bubbling” on one note, you produce the effect.)
 To stop this happening, a device called a CHECK is needed, to catch the hammer and hold it until you release the note.

 Finally, when you release the key, a soft felt pad called a DAMPER stops the string vibrating.
 It is at this point that most pianos have the option of holding all the dampers off the strings by pressing a pedal, so that the note you just played can SUSTAIN and continue to fade away slowly, while you play other notes.
 This means that the piano can sound as many notes as you can manage to play before they start decaying (fading away).
 Although it would be possible to build this pedal arrangement into a harpsichord, I have never heard of one single example, and the sustaining pedal remains an important feature and characteristic of the piano.